 Pure functions do require you to return something, though.
 Pure functions are functions that fit both of these statements:

 - When called with the same arguments, it always returns the same result.
-Not returning anything does not count as “returning the same result”, because having a function that doesn’t return anything doesn’t follow the next statement.
+Not returning anything does not count as “returning the same result”, because having a function that doesn’t return anything doesn’t follow the next statement (unless the function does literally nothing).

 - There are no side effects, nothing mutated